mikeleppane/site-guard/distributed-monitoring-arch-design.md

 This document outlines the architectural design of a distributed monitoring system that can track connectivity and latency metrics across multiple geographically dispersed locations.
 The system aims to provide real-time visibility into network performance and service availability from a global perspective, consolidating data from various monitoring agents into a centralized reporting platform.
 Its architecture will significantly differ from traditional single-node monitoring systems, as it must handle data from multiple sources, ensure secure transmission, and provide real-time insights across different regions.

-For demonstration purposes, we will assume that this system will be built on Microsoft Azure and will focus on three regions: East US (Virginia), UK West (Cardiff), and West US (California).
+For demonstration purposes, we will assume that this system will be built on Microsoft Azure and will focus on three regions ([What are Azure regions?](https://learn.microsoft.com/en-us/azure/reliability/regions-overview)): East US (Virginia), UK West (Cardiff), and West US (California).
 Each region will have its own monitoring agent that collects data from local sites and sends it to a central command for aggregation and analysis.

 ## Architecture Diagram